Dev-ThomasNguyen/100-days-of-code/log.md

 **Thoughts**: I always thought Array methods were tedious.
 Worked on a bunch of Array exercises to get familiar with them.
 The following were Filter, Map, Sort, Reduce and a few other.
 Doing a bunch of repetitive exercises does help my Array phobia.
 Cheers to that.

 **Link(s) to work**: [None]()

+### Day 5: August 30, 2019

+**Today's Progress**: Topic for today was Api.

+**Thoughts**: I've always struggled with creating one from scratch, let alone working with one.
+I started off tinkering with making HTTP requests, then customizing it, following up with handling errors.
+After that I did repetitions of callback functions.
+It's overwhelming at first, but I'm slowly easing into it.

+**Link(s) to work**: [None]()